Best Things to Do in Trapani: Trapani Itinerary 1, 2, 3 or 4 Day Options

 Although this isn’t the main industry now, there are still a few of these salt pans that still remain, and one of them is just outside of Trapani.
 Located in a 17th-century mill you’ll find the salt museum that still features a giant windmill on top, surrounded by salt pans, that are still used.

-You can visit at any time of the day, however, I recommend waiting until the golden hour (the hour before sunset).
-As the sun starts to go down and casts its golden rays, it makes the white salt glows in a bright yellowy-orange colour.
+You can visit the Salt Pans at any time of the day, however, I recommend waiting until the golden hour (the hour before sunset).
+As the sun starts to go down and casts its golden rays, it makes the white salt glows in a bright yellow-orange colour.
 It’s incredibly photogenic.

 The closest beach to Trapani’s old town is the one next to Porta delle Botteghelle, the sea wall.
 This isn’t the prettiest beach by a long shot, but it is a space to sunbathe as well as take a dip in the sea.